TERMS AND CONDITIONS

 -

-How therapy works,
+How therapy works

 -

-What confidentiality means in practice, and
+What confidentiality means in practice

 -

-The limits of confidentiality where safety concerns arise.
+The limits of confidentiality where safety concerns arise

 Our Commitment